This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Call 911 for any of the following:

-- Stomach pain that does not go away
+- You have stomach pain that does not go away.

 Lifestyle changes to help manage your symptoms:

 Lifestyle changes may help protect you from getting sick and decrease your symptoms.